 Partitioning strategies for Azure Storage

-Azure storage provides three abstractions for managing data:
+Azure storage provides four abstractions for managing data:

 - Locally redundant storage, which maintains three copies of data within a single datacenter.
 This form of redundancy protects against hardware failure but not against a disaster that encompasses the entire datacenter.